8-Waste/Springboard/Capstone 2 - Fútbol/README.md

 ﻿# capstone_1_project
-This repository contains the code and reports for my Capstone 1 Project, ["Bosch Production Line Performance"](https://www.kaggle.com/c/bosch-production-line-performance) for the Springboard Data Science Career Track program.
-The data can be downloaded [here](https://www.kaggle.com/c/bosch-production-line-performance/data).
+This repository contains the code and reports for my Capstone 1 Project, Fútbol Match Highlights for the Springboard Data Science Career Track program.

 ## About the project
-> “An ounce of prevention is worth a pound of cure. “ Benjamin Franklin (1736)

-Avoiding problems is generally preferable to dealing with their consequences.
-Although this concept is usually associated with healthcare, it can also be applied to manufacturing.
-Producing defective products (the problems) increases costs, decreases profit, and can cause a customer to reevaluate purchasing your product (the consequences).
-Bosch, one of the world’s leading manufacturing companies, has an imperative to reduce defects while ensuring their products are of the highest quality standards.
-This project utilizes advanced machine learning techniques combined with Bosch’s detailed manufacturing records to identify defective products.
-Bosch will utilize the results to identify the root cause of the defects and implement appropriate corrections.
+> “It is not just about the money, it is about what you achieve on the pitch. “ Ronaldinho

+College coaches require soccer players to submit highlight video and game film to be considered for an athletic scholarship.
+The issues facing the student-athlete are:
+* Recording and processing video is time-consuming
+* The athlete is playing so they must rely on others to take the video
+* People would rather watch the game instead of being a videographer
+* Processing the video is time consuming
+* The required hardware and software are expensive.

+My Capstone 2 project will focus on identifying a targeted player using facial recognition.
+I will initially focus on identifying the target player in photos and post project transition to video and including teammates.

 ## The dataset
-The dataset represents measurements from 2,367,495 products (rows) as they move through Bosch’s production line.
-There are 968 numerical features and 1,156 date features (columns).
-The dataset can be downloaded  [here](https://www.kaggle.com/c/bosch-production-line-performance/data).
+The dataset is self generated from high school soccer matches.
+I used one dataset from to supplement my Faces vs Objects (non-faces).
+The dataset can be downlaoded [here](http://www.vision.caltech.edu/pmoreels/Datasets/Home_Objects_06/).

 ## Folder content
 **root:** The DataStory.